Stats and monitoring for web push notifications

 - Open the notification on Pushpad, so that you can see all the notification details and information about the delivery status.
 From the Pushpad dashboard go to your project, then click Notifications and enter the notification ID in the search field.
 You can also use the API if you prefer.

-See aggregated stats for a project
+See the stats for a project

 You can see aggregated stats for your project from the Pushpad dashboard.
 Go to your project, then click Stats.